Don Shave's Ancestral Family Tree

 Marriage25 September 1937Grant Pagel and she were married on 25 September 1937.

-Deathafter October 1946She died The cause of her death (at the age of 23) in October, 1946 is not known after October 1946 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter October 1946She died The cause of her death (at the age of 23) in October, 1946 is not known after October 1946 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent

 NameMarcella Bartz was also known as Sally, Likely An Every-Day Name.